Idrinth/walled-secrets/README.md

 # walled-secrets
-A small password manager website, supporting proper sharing.
+A small password manager, supporting proper sharing.
 Want to discuss the project or ask Questions?
 Just join the [Discord](https://discord.gg/6KmbM2r8Tx).

+## Features

+- Organisations
+ - shared passwords
+ - shared notes
+- Socials
+ - notes on known members
+ - create notes for a person
+ - create login for a person (password reset etc.)
+ - invite new person to join the app
+- Folders
+ - unlimited folders per user
+ - organise your secrets by folder

 ## Installation